AudioGroupCologne/wavefront-manual/src/ui/tool_options.md

     </div>
 </p>

-By default `Source` will be selected.
+By default, `Source` will be selected.
 You can also use [keybinds](./keybinds.md) to change this setting.

 When selecting either `Rectangle Wall` or `Circular Wall` the tool options panel will show the `Wall reflection factor` and `Hollow` settings.